impresso/impresso-jscommons/README.md

 # Building

-## Protocol Buffers
+## Requirements: Protocol Buffers

-When a Protocol Buffer schema is changed, corresponding `js` files need to be regenerated.
+When a Protocol Buffer schema is changed - e.g. you change the file [query.proto](https://github.com/impresso/impresso-jscommons/blob/master/proto/query.proto), corresponding `js` files need to be regenerated.
 This requires a `protoc` compiler installed.
 Follow [these instructions](http://google.github.io/proto-lens/installing-protoc.html) to install it on OSX.
+If you have brew, do `brew install protobuf` to install `protoc`.

 Regenerating `js` files from `proto` schemas: